Tampere Hall

 Due to its central location, Tampere Hall hosts many small fairs and conventions, including the first ever Finncon in Tampere.
 The event with the largest number of visitors to Tampere Hall is Tracon, the annual role-playing and anime cosplay event.
 The Tampere Opera and the Tampere Philharmonic Orchestra are also based there.

 The managing director of the Tampere Hall is Paulina Ahokas.
 Kalervo Kummola served as the managing director from 2004 to 2011.
 Previous managing directors have included Carl Öhman, and Kaarina Suonio.

 As of the year 2015, the Tampere Hall has been chosen as the best congress venue in Finland seven times.
+In 2017, the Moomin Museum moved into the complex.